Introducing the Novatron, a novel mirror fusion concept: The Novatron magnetic field geometry

 \subsection{Expanders}

-The expansion ratio is defined as the ratio of the B-field at the mirrors ($B_M$) compared to the B-field at the end walls (see Figure 4).
-The expansion ratio is important to prevent cooling of the plasma from secondary electrons emitted off the end plates \cite{Soldatkina2017}.
-An expansion ratio exceeding the square root of the ion to electron mass ratio ($\approx 60$ for deuterium plasmas) has been shown to be necessary, notably another limiting factor of previous mirrors such as the 2X experiments.
-The Novatron design enables a large expansion ratio to the end walls, exceeding the desired expansion ratio of 60.
+The expansion ratio is defined as the ratio of the B-field at the mirror throats ($B_M$) compared to the B-field at the end walls in the outer expanders (see Fig.~\ref{fig:N1_overview}).
+The expansion of the magnetic flux density is important to prevent cooling of the plasma stemming from secondary electrons emitted off the end plates~\cite{Soldatkina2017}.
+An expansion ratio exceeding the square root of the ion to electron mass ratio ($\approx 60$ for deuterium plasmas~\cite{mirnov1980}) has been shown to be necessary, notably constituting another limiting factor of previous mirrors such as the 2X experiments.
+The Novatron design enables a large expansion ratio, exceeding the desired expansion ratio of 60.